Causal inference for data-driven debugging and decision making in cloud computing: Problem 1 -- models for control and debugging -- and our approach

 \emph{Given:} an additional cloud system, the \defi{``experimental system''}, equivalent in hardware to the target system, the causal diagram $G$ of the target system, some variable $X$ (e.g. performance of some VM) in $G$, and the identity (e.g., VM) but not all properties of the mechanism that produces $X$, and whose unknown properties should be inferred during the experiment.

-\emph{Procedure:} The knowledge of $G$ allows to integrate sandbox experiments in a principled way: First, derive all direct influences of $X$ from $G$, i.e., the parents $\PA_X$ (which could include resources such as CPU time or size of requests received from the internet).
-Second, \emph{design} the sandbox experiment on the experimental system such that all variables in $\PA_X$ are randomly varied.
-Third, based on the gathered data, regress $X$ on $\PA_X$ and plug the inferred conditional $p(x|\vn{pa}_X) = p(x|\dc \vn{pa}_X)$ as mechanism for $X$ into $M$.
-This is possible since all parents of $X$ were ``intervened'' and regressed upon.
+\emph{Procedure:} The knowledge of $G$ allows to integrate sandbox experiments in a principled way: \begin{enumerate} \item Derive all direct influences of $X$ from $G$, i.e., the parents $\PA_X$ (which could include resources such as CPU time or size of requests received from the internet). \item \emph{Design} the sandbox experiment on the experimental system such that (1) the experimental system has the same conditional $p(x|\pa_X)$ as mechanism for $X$ (e.g., by simply running the same VM on the experimental system as is planned to run on the target system) and (2) all variables in $\PA_X$ are randomly varied. \item Based on the gathered data, regress $X$ on $\PA_X$ and plug the inferred conditional $p(x|\vn{pa}_X) = p(x|\dc \vn{pa}_X)$ as mechanism for $X$ into $M$.
+This is possible since all parents of $X$ were ``intervened'' and regressed upon. \end{enumerate}

+Without going further into detail, it needs to be mentioned that the transfer of the conditional between experimental and target system can be seen as a simple example of ``transportation'' of causal relations as defined by \citet{pearl2011transportability}.